 - Join AAA.
 You know their tagline: Sooner or later you'll break down and join AAA?
 So true.
 Imagine a blown tire or overheated car or a dead alternator.
 AAA's discounted towing service is less than the price of one-year's membership, so go ahead and enroll and have some piece of mind when on the road.
 Then, enjoy the AAA travel discounts on hotels, restaurants, theme parks and attractions!

 - Download a Cheap Gas Finder App.
-The GasBuddy App and other apps provide gas station locators based on the cheapest gas near you.
+The GasBuddy App, and others, like SmartFuel, Gas Guru and Fuel Finder, provide gas station locators based on the cheapest gas near you.
 Use it when you travel by car to make sure you're getting the best prices -- just don't let your tank get too low before you start searching!
 An empty gas tank is no fun!

-- Stock the Mini Bar.
-Many hotels are providing refrigerators or mini bars; if you have an empty fridge, stock it with drinks and snacks purchased at a local market.
-If you have a fully stocked mini bar, ask the hotel to empty it (reducing the risk of a toddler's candy bar theft) and fill it with your own low-priced snacks.
+- Stock the Mini-Bar.
+Many hotels provide refrigerators or mini-bars; if you have an empty fridge, stock it with drinks and snacks purchased at a local market.
+If you have a fully stocked mini-bar, ask the hotel to empty it (reducing the risk of a toddler's candy bar theft) and fill it with your own low-priced snacks.

 - Bring Snacks.
-Don't blow your budget on food while sightseeing or enjoying an amusement park, bring you own snacks.
-Some amusement parks allow backpacks filled with snacks and drinks, including Disney Theme Parks, which also provides small lockers for a small fee so you can store your pack until you're hungry.
+Don't blow your budget on food while sightseeing or enjoying an amusement park, and bring you own snacks.
+Some amusement parks allow backpacks filled with snacks and drinks, including Disney Theme Parks, which also provide small lockers for a fee, so you can store your pack until you're hungry.
 The $5 you spend on apples will last a lot longer than the $5 ice cream bar.

 - Check for Hotel Discounts.
 Some restaurants near hotels offer special discounts to guests.
 These may be advertised in the in-room hotel guides or at the reception desk.
 I once found a San Antonio hotel partnered with a Tex-Mex restaurant that offered half-priced appetizers and drinks.
 We order nothing but appetizers for a night of tapas that cost less than $20.